MarkEdmondson1234/searchConsoleR/README.md

 We'll need one unique ```sc_websites$siteUrl``` for the majority of the other functions.

 Most people will find the Search Analytics most useful.
 All methods from the web interface are available.

-Here is an example query, which downloads 100 rows of queries per page for the month of July 2015, for United Kingdom desktop web searches.
+Here is an example query, which downloads the top 100 rows of queries per page for the month of July 2015, for United Kingdom desktop web searches:

 ```
 gbr_desktop_queries <-